 The guarantee is limited to a one-degree program with a single major and no minor

 - This guarantee is only for those who begin their college education at Roberts.

 - Where options between courses are available, students are not guaranteed their first choice.

-- Students not able to register for the courses needed within four years must complete the free course(s) at Roberts Wesleyan College within two terms of the end of four years (e.g. a summer and fall for those completing four years in the spring; or spring and summer for those completing four years in the fall).
+- Students not able to register for the courses needed within four years must complete the free course(s) at Roberts Wesleyan University within two terms of the end of four years (e.g. a summer and fall for those completing four years in the spring; or spring and summer for those completing four years in the fall).

 - This guarantee does not apply to “fifth-year” programs (ex. certain teacher education credential requirements) or minimum units beyond graduation requirements (CPA qualifications, etc.) beyond the basic four-year bachelor degree.

 - Meet with your advisor and sign up for the guarantee during the fall semester of the freshman year.

 - Commit to your major and begin prerequisite or lower- division major courses by the second semester of your freshman year and keep that major until graduation.

 - In the case of science majors including Nursing, Biology, Bio-Chemistry, Chemistry, and Physics, the major must be declared before registering for first semester courses.

 - Complete at least 30 credits in the first year and 32 credits each following year (average 16 per semester of continuous full-time enrollment).